 Vacation rentals are all the rage on the French Riviera, where else can you get a private pool and bedrooms for 20 friends?
 While it’s a superb way to indulge in the extreme lap of French luxury travel, French vacation rentals also work for the budget minded because they can be much cheaper than hotels.

 Nice, for example, has loads of reasonably-priced holiday apartments.
-I’ve rented apartments in both the Musicians Quarter and on the Promenade des Anglais, and it has worked out well both times.
-(Except for that stupid time my boyfriend decided to rent a motorcycle in France – I can’t believe I still married him.)
+I’ve rented apartments in both the Musicians Quarter and on the Promenade des Anglais, and it worked out well both times.
+(Except for that stupid time my husband decided to rent a motorcycle in France – I can’t believe I still married him.)

 There’s something about the South of France that makes you want to linger outside.
 From the celebrity-favoured nightclubs such as Gotha, Le Baoli and Nikki Beach in Cannes to the James-Bond-approved Casino de Monte Carlo, there’s always some excuse not to go home.

 You have to work off all that food and drink somehow, especially if you plan on heading to the beach.
 I’m completely enamoured with the Vélo Bleu bike share program in Nice – and once I finally figured out how to sign up, I sped up and down the Promenade des Anglais every day.

-I even cycled from Nice to a shopping mall in the town of St Laurent du Var (you can, too!) and to the Nice Airport to pick up my husband when he finally flew in to join me – though with his luggage being quite heavy (filled with all the books and pairs of shoes I’d been unable to fit into mine) he quite wisely insisted we take a taxi back.
+I even cycled from Nice to a shopping mall in the town of St Laurent du Var (you can, too!) and to the Nice Airport to pick up my husband when he finally flew in to join me – though with his luggage being quite heavy (filled with all the books and pairs of shoes I’d been unable to fit into mine) he wisely insisted we take a taxi back.

-You can turn your attention to more affordable artisanal souvenirs such as lemon-infused olive oil in Menton, perfume in Grasse, hand-blown glass in Biot and lavender in the market of Antibes.
+You can turn your attention to more affordable artisanal souvenirs such as lemon-infused olive oil in Menton, and you can easily spend a day in Grasse buying and learning about perfume.

 Looking for things to do in the South of France that are off the beaten autoroute?
 Savvy South of France fans head to the less touristy region of Languedoc-Roussillon, a land rich in wine tourism and peppered with historic towns such as Narbonne, Carcassonne, Minerve and Pezenas.

 There.
 Have I convinced you on the blinding beauty of the South of France?
 Excellent.
 Let’s all start planning our retirement wardrobes now.
-You can borrow my bright orange mini if I can borrow your plum-coloured Herve Leger bandage dress.
+You can borrow my bright orange mini if I can borrow your plum-coloured Hervé Léger bandage dress.
 It will go perfectly with my cleavage wrinkles.